News & Stories Blog

 Our teachers teach the knowledge and skills, nurture the confidence and character, and inspire the passion needed for our KIPPsters to achieve their goals, live their best lives, and positively impact the world.

-Tricia Kiely Dong is the Founding School Leader at KIPP Generations Academy, educating students from TK-8th grade in San Pedro.
+Tricia Kiely Dong is the Founding School Leader at KIPP Generations Academy, educating students from TK-8th grade.